0x00000010/gogos-dna-registry/README.md

 When modifying this for your own collection you must make changes to the `contract/dna_registry.py` file.

 - Set your own metadata in the metadata_base value
-- Define the exact `length` of your dna string
+- Define the exact `length` of your DNA string
-- Define the trait `pieces` and their order in the dna sequence
+- Define the trait `pieces` and their order in the DNA sequence
-- Define the map for each dna trait to the available trait values
+- Define the map for each DNA trait to the available trait values
-- Define your `mythic` dna markers
+- Define your `mythic` DNA markers

 You must also configure your environment with the correct wallet, key etc. and must create your own DNA mapping based on your collection traits and associated   `dna/dna.json` file.